 If you have already been thinking along these lines, imagining your favorite fish as they dart around, you might be struck with the first obvious question and dilemma: Where will you put this thing?
 When determining the very best location for your new saltwater aquarium, your available space may dictate just how big your aquarium can be.

 Selecting the Best Location for a Tank

-In the entry?
-Against the wall in the parlor?
-As a room divider?
-Perhaps built into a wall?
-Freestanding in the middle of a room?
-Or maybe a micro reef on the corner of your desk?
-When you start thinking about it, you can put an aquarium just about anywhere.
-Use your imagination!
+Could you put one in the entry or against the wall in the parlor?
+Might it serve as a room divider, or better yet, be built straight into a wall?
+Consider whether you would like it to be a large, freestanding self-contained unit in the middle of a room, or maybe even just a micro reef on the corner of your desk.
+When you start imagining the options, you can build an aquarium just about anywhere!

-There are some considerations to take into account when planning your tank location:
+During your imaginative planning, there are some considerations to take into account when deciding about your new tank location.

-Keep your tank at least 4–6" away from walls.
-This will allow room to clean the back glass as well as hang various equipment on the back of the tank.
+Keep your tank at least 4–6 inches away from any wall.
+This will allow you to have hand-width access for cleaning the backside glass as well as room to hang various equipment on the back glass of the tank.